How to handle trick-or-treating on Halloween amid COVID

 The Halloween spirit is here and while Halloween might look a little different than in previous years with social distancing and masks, there’s still many opportunities to have fun with the whole family.
-Whether parents decide to take their kids trick-or-treating or not, it can still be a memorable evening for everyone.
+Whether parents decide to take their kids trick-or-treating or not, it can still be a memorable evening full of home-made Halloween snacks and spooky stories!

 Dr. Anthony Ani, chief medical officer at Banner Children’s at Desert and Banner Children’s at Thunderbird, said because many traditional Halloween activities can pose a high risk for COVID, the Centers for Disease Control and Prevention (CDC) released guidelines for Halloween activities, breaking them into three categories: lower risk, moderate risk and higher risk.